-- The Adult, Dislocated Worker, and Youth programs - The Wagner-Peyser Employment Service (ES) program, including the Agricultural Outreach Plan

-- The Adult Education and Family Literacy Act program - The Vocational Rehabilitation program (the Board has successfully co-located seven Texas Workforce Solutions VR offices with an additional eight VR co-locations planned for 2019.) - The Senior Community Service Employment Program
+- The Adult, Dislocated Worker, and Youth programs - The Wagner-Peyser Employment Service (ES) program, including the Agricultural Outreach Plan - The Adult Education and Family Literacy Act program - The Vocational Rehabilitation program - The Senior Community Service Employment Program

 Currently, the Texas Workforce Commission (TWC) has oversight authority for all of the aforementioned programs.
 However, the programs discussed in this plan reflect only a portion of the programs administered by the Gulf Coast Workforce Board.
 Through the integrated workforce system in Texas, the GCWB also manages several other programs administered by TWC: